PeladoFeo/yaPSXe/README.md

 ## Description

 yaPSXe is a Playstation 1 emulator still in its early stages.
+It is written in C++ and developed in VC++ 2010.
 I am making it public at this stage in the hope that it might attract the attention of other emulator developers who could help get this project off the ground.

 Contact: <a href="mailto:ryan.hackett@hotmail.co.uk">ryan.hackett@hotmail.co.uk</a>